Maria A. Prado, Chaplin, MPA, BA

 Marlene has been a steadfast presence in the Soundview Houses community for over 50 years.
 A proud retiree of the U.S. Postal Service after 45 years of dedicated service and a lifelong union member, she embodies the spirit of commitment and care.

-In her retirement, Marlene continues to give back—sharing her time and compassion with neighbors at the local Senior Center and through her volunteer work with PRADO of Transitioning Forward (PTF).
+In her retirement, Marlene continues to give back—sharing her time and compassion with neighbors at the local Senior Center and through her volunteer work with the PTF.
 Her presence brings warmth, wisdom, and a deep sense of community to every space she enters.

 ADVISORY BOARD